 … before you criticize this person.
-The following article has a lot to share about compassion, empathy and in general the ability to think yourself into another person’s shoes, if you so want.
-It will also show you what you can do to develop and cultivate empathy.
+The following article has a lot to share about compassion, forgiveness, empathy, and the ability to think yourself into another person’s shoes.
+It will also show you what you can do to develop compassion and to cultivate empathy.
 The origin of the famous proverb “before you criticize a man, walk a mile in his shoes” was quite difficult to find, as there are many who simply rephrased and added their own “spin” to this commonly known quote.
-Many of those modern quotations added the sentence “… That way, you are a mile away from them and have their shoes”, which naturally adds a funny spin to the quote, but it (unfortunately) has nothing in common with the original thoughts behind the fantastic proverb.
+Many of those modern quotations added the sentence “… that way, you are a mile away from them and have their shoes,” which adds humor to the quote, but it (unfortunately) has nothing in common with the original thoughts behind the fantastic proverb.

-The earliest traces of the enlightening part of the proverb date back to the Cherokee tribe of Native Americans, who said “Don’t judge a man until you have walked a mile in his shoes”.
-Nelle Harper Lee, an American authoress, was seemingly inspired by the saying of the Amerindians in her book “To Kill a Mockingbird”, where she wrote
+The earliest traces of the enlightening proverb date back to the Cherokee tribe of Native Americans, who warned: “Don’t judge a man until you have walked a mile in his shoes”.
+Nelle Harper Lee, an American authoress, was seemingly inspired by the saying of the Amerindians in her book “To Kill a Mockingbird,” where she wrote:

 “You never really know a man until you understand things from his point of view, until you climb into his skin and walk around in it.”

 Harper Lee, To Kill a Mockingbird.
 J.B.
 Lippincott & Co., 1960

 and thereby brought the saying to a wider public and increased its popularity distinctly.

 Being able to empathize means to be capable of identifying and understanding another person’s feelings, without experiencing them for yourself at that particular moment.
 It is the ability to literally experience the world from another person’s perspective; to walk in their shoes, to view life from their living conditions and to feel what it feels like to be that person.

 - the ability to comprehend another person’s actions and emotions

 - the identification of thoughts and emotional states within others